AmyOShea/MS3-Cocktail-Hour/TESTING.md

 ### **Carousel Text**

 I used the Materialize Carousel for the home page and wanted to have the information collection name text appear over the image.
-However, no matter what CSS I tried to manupulate it, the text remained below the image:
+However, no matter what CSS I tried to manipulate it, the text remained below the image:

 ![carousel bug](static/images/README/bugs/carousel-bug.PNG)
 ![carousel bug](static/images/README/bugs/carousel-code.PNG)